Starloader-project/brachyura/README.md

 Brachyura is a WIP build tool with a strong focus on minecraft mods.
 Buildscripts are written in java.
 This particular fork attempts to clean up the mess of upstream, making it more pleasant to use.
-Unlike upstream, this fork is specialised in general purpose modding, though it is mainly built to power the next generation of galimulator mod loaders.
+Unlike upstream, this fork is specialised in general purpose modding, though it is mainly built to power the next generation of galimulator mod loaders - minecraft modding will still be supported nonetheless.

 ## Goals

  - Predictable
  - Simple
  - Flexible
- - Frequent nullabillity annotations
+ - Frequent nullabillity or contract annotations
  - Good Class names
+ - Ease of use

 ## Non-goals

  - Performance
- - Minecraft modding
  - Enterprise development

 ## Changes